canonical/checkbox/checkbox-ng/docs/using.rst

 checkbox-cli list-bootstrapped
 ``````````````````````````````

-This special command list all the jobs that would be run on the device after
+This special command lists all the jobs that would be run on the device after
-the boostrapping phase, i.e. after all the resource jobs are run, and all
+the bootstrapping phase, i.e. after all the resource jobs are run, and all
 of the templates were instantiated.

 It requires an argument being the test plan for which the bootstrapping should